aquagrrl/csharp-test-prefixbox/test.md

 The output is the following:
 0
 apple
-System.GenericType.blah
+System.Person

-This is because DoSomething doesn't pass anything back to Main, so the updated values aren't being used.
+This is because DoSomething doesn't pass anything back to Main, so i, s, and p aren't updated in Main.

 ## SQL

 - What is the PRIMARY KEY?
   The primary key is the unique identifier for each entry in a table.

 - What is the difference between CLUSTERED INDEX and NONCLUSTERED INDEX?
   No idea.

 - There is a table called `Employees`.
 Let's assume that the columns exist and they have the right data type.
 What is going to happen if we execute the script and we destroy the database connection during the execution?
 What are the possible problems that might occure?